JackScallan02/BreezeChess/README.md

 The mock AWS container.
 Connect to the S3 bucket: `aws --endpoint-url=http://localhost:4566 s3 ls`

+### Puzzle Service

+The python service for filtering and retrieving puzzles from the database

 ### Testing the app
 Currently, there are only server tests:
 Set your`NODE_ENV` to `test`, and start up the app with `yarn dc:dev`.
 Then, run the tests with `yarn test:server`